Stperrakis/EvenNumbers/README.md

 # EvenNumbers
-This is a program that has as an insert numbers of your choice and prints you the even of them.
+ Numbers Prints you the even of them.